ogamespec/gc-ipl/README.md

 Bootrom size is 2 MB.

 First logical part of bootrom (reset vector) called Bootstrap 1 (BS1).
 This small procedure is written on assembly and started from 0xfff00100 physical address.
-It prepares Gamecube hardware, checks memory, initialize virtual addressing and load second logical part, known as Bootstrap 2 (BS2) or IPL (Intial Program Loader).
+It prepares GameCube hardware, checks memory, initialize virtual addressing and load second logical part, known as Bootstrap 2 (BS2) or IPL (Intial Program Loader).

 IPL is written on C. It's compiled as DOL executable, by using early version Dolphin SDK as system API.
 Code entrypoint for start routine is made to 0x81300000 location (virtual address), by link script.